 Module 3: Configuring and Operating PAM

-In this module, technical configuration of PAM, and important operational tasks are examined.
+In this module, the technical configuration of PAM, and important operational tasks are examined.
 We discover how to configure and operate PAM in an on-premises environment.
-We identify the issues in a hybrid on-premises/on-cloud environment and show how to manage similar security measures that are included in PAM by using the Privileged Identity Management (PIM) functionality of Azure AD.
+We identify the issues in a hybrid on-premises/on-cloud environment and show how to manage similar security measures that are included in PAM by using the Privileged Identity Management (PIM) functionality of Microsoft Entra ID.